practicalparticipation/standard/standard/docs/en/03_schema/01_reference.md

 # Schema Reference

-<span class="lead">The [OCDS Schema pages](ToDo) provides a detailed specification of the fields and data structures to use when publishing data.
-This reference section works step-by=step through additional supporting information to assist publishers and users of the data.</span>
+<span class="lead">The [Release Schema](../release) provides a detailed specification of the fields and data structures to use when publishing data.
+This reference section works step-by-step through additional supporting information to assist publishers and users of the data.</span>

 ## Release structure

-The majority of OCDS data is held within a structured [release](ToDo).
+The majority of OCDS data is held within a structured [release](../release).
 Releases must be published within a release package.
 Releases are made up of a number of blocks of data, including:

 * tender
 * award